phil65/ollama-github-action/README.md

 ### Common Issues

-1. **Model Download Timeout**
-   - Increase the `timeout` parameter
-   - Verify model name is correct

-2. **Memory Issues**
+**Memory Issues**

 - Use a runner with more RAM
 - Try a smaller model
 - Close unnecessary processes

 ### Debug Logs